PranayBandaru/GarbageGone/README.md

-# ClickBin
+# GarbageGone
- An Android based app to help in better management of community waste using GPS based Croud-Sourcing to report and map uncleared garbage bins and illegal dumping
+ An Android based app to help in better management of community waste using GPS based Crowd-Sourcing to report and map uncleared garbage bins and illegal dumping